 Montreal is considered the ‘Paris of North America.’
 And given Montreal’s amazing culinary scene, wonderful art & architecture, romantic ambiance and its warm French speaking population, set to a backdrop of 374 years of history, it’s a fitting comparison.
 Montreal is also one of the best cities in North America for a lively night on the town, making it an ideal destination for virtually everyone.
 For North Americans, romantic getaway ideas for Montreal offer many of the indulgences and intimate moments you’ll find in Paris, without the epic jet lag!

 Living in Boston, which is less than a six hour drive from Montreal, we knew Montreal would be the perfect place to celebrate our milestone 10 year wedding anniversary.
 Unfortunately, a work emergency arose last year and our 10 year anniversary plans needed to be altered around that.
 So we left our Quebec visit for a long weekend to celebrate our 11 year wedding anniversary.
-We also spent two nights at the wonderfully relaxing Esterel Resort in the picturesque Laurentides region, which we’ll feature in depth in an upcoming article.
+We also spent two nights at the wonderfully relaxing Esterel Resort in the picturesque Laurentides region.

 A Romantic Stay in Old Montreal (Vieux-Montreal)